roisinanglim/GMIT-Programming-Scripting-Project-Sem1/README.md

 ![meanstd](descriptivestat.JPG)

-* Step 3 - Explore the data using boxplots with overlay of actual datapoints
+* Step 3 - Explore the data using boxplots with overlay of actual datapoints.

+Boxplots give a visual representation of the data.
+The top and bottom of the box are the 75th and 25th percentiles respectivly.
+The horizontal line in the box represents the median value.The dashlines known as the whiskers are

 ![petallenght](petallenght.JPG)